Losant/losant-templates/application-templates/enocean-iot-starter-kit/README.md

 You can easily obtain this URL by navigating to the **Edit** main navigation menu under the **Experiences** section.

-This template comes with a built-in [Experience User](https://docs.losant.com/experiences/users/) with the following credentials:
-* `Username`: test.user@example.com
-* `Password`: qwerty123
+**Note:** You will need to create an [Experience User](https://docs.losant.com/experiences/users/) with a unique email address and password, which you can then use to sign in to the End User Experience.

-After logging in for the first time, you'll be redirected to the provision form.
+After logging in to the Experience for the first time, you'll be redirected to the provision form.
 Enter the details for your specific EnOcean device and click the **Submit** button.
 Once provisioned, you can navigate back the home page by clicking the link in the top left corner.
 If everything has been configured correctly, data will begin showing up on each dashboard.
 To provision additional devices, click the **Provision Device** link in the header.

 ## License

-Copyright &copy; 2021 Losant IoT, Inc. All rights reserved.
+Copyright &copy; 2022 Losant IoT, Inc. All rights reserved.

 Licensed under the [MIT](https://github.com/Losant/losant-templates/blob/master/LICENSE.txt) license.